 The Cathartic Creator

-For me, when I enter Creator Mode, it’s a moment for me to parse parts of myself that are in conflict.
-Old memories, new experiences, questions about my own actions and reactions, reflections on things I’ve done good and things I’ve done not so good.
 Creating is cathartic.
+When I enter my Creator Mode, it's a moment for me to parse parts of myself that are in conflict.
+Old memories, new experiences, questions about my own actions and reactions, reflections on things I've done good and things I've done not so good.

 It occurred to me once, not too long ago, if creating for me is cathartic, then what must it be like for God?